TOSCA-ML/TOSCA-basic-workshop/README.md

 * Activate the virtual environment:  ```. .venv/bin/activate```
 * Install pip : ```pip install pip==21.3.1```
 * Now it is the time to install opera: ```pip install opera==0.6.8```
+    * this demo might not work with the latest version of opera (i.e. 0.7.0)
 * If you receive some errors or warnings related to ```pyyaml``` versions, please ignore them.
 * Check the installation by only issuing opera command
 ![Opera Version](img/Opera_version.jpeg)